 NCPEID uses these laws and guidance documents to:

-- Inform policy discussions and administrative decision making
+- Inform policy discussions, program development, and administrative decision making.

-- Advocate for appropriate staffing, service delivery, and program quality
+- Advocate for appropriate staffing, professional development, service delivery, and program quality.

-- Promote compliance with federal disability law related to physical education
+- Promote compliance with state and federal disability laws related to physical education and extracurricula athletics.

-Adapted physical education (APE) is specially designed instruction in physical education that has been adapted or modified so that it is as appropriate for a student with a disability as it is for a student without a disability.
+Adapted physical education (APE) is specially designed instruction in physical education that has been adapted or modified so that it is as appropriate, meaningful, and challenging for a student with a disability as it is for a student without a disability.

-Under federal law, physical education must be provided to students with disabilities.
-Physical education is defined as the development of physical and motor skills, including fundamental motor skills and movement patterns (for example, throwing, catching, walking, and running), as well as skills in aquatics, dance, and individual and group games and sports (including intramural and lifetime sports) (34 C.F.R.
+Under federal special education law, physical education must be provided to students with disabilities, ages 3-21+.
+Physical education is defined in the Individuals with Disabilities Education Act (IDEA) as the development of physical and motor skills, including fundamental motor skills and movement patterns (for example, throwing, catching, walking, and running), as well as skills in aquatics, dance, and individual and group games and sports (including intramural and lifetime sports) (34 C.F.R.
 300.39(b)(2)).

 Who Provides APE Services?